neevparikh/brown-datathon/README.md

-# U-Net with state of the art encoder and decoder
+# U-Net with advanced encoder and decoder

 ## Task